Pregnancy-Safe Medications (Infographic)

-- According to the American College of Obstetricians and Gynecologists, vitamin B6 often helps moms-to-be with mild to moderate nausea and is a first-line treatment for morning sickness
+- Vitamin B6 often helps moms-to-be with mild to moderate nausea and is a first-line treatment for morning sickness, according to the American College of Obstetricians and Gynecologists.

 - Antihistamines such as doxylamine are also used to treat nausea and vomiting during pregnancy.
 Doxylamine is available over the counter as a sleeping pill, so it could make you drowsy.

 - Reflux medicines such as Zantac or Pepcid sometimes work if your nausea is triggered by stomach or intestinal problems.

 Over-the-counter painkillers come in two categories, based on their active ingredient:

 - Acetaminophen, the active ingredient in Tylenol, is considered safe during pregnancy.
 Well researched by scientists, acetaminophen is used primarily for headaches, fever, aches, pains and sore throat.
 Acetaminophen can be used during all three trimesters of pregnancy.

 - Aspirin, which has salicylic acid as its active ingredient, should not be taken by expectant mothers because it can cause problems for both the mother and the fetus.